Asif Kapadia: Personal life

-Kapadia met and worked with Victoria Harwood on his 1997 film, The Sheep Thief.
-The pair would marry in 2006.
+Kapadia met and worked with art director Victoria Harwood on his 1997 film, The Sheep Thief.
+They married in 2006.

 In the early 2000s, Kapadia was subjected to xenophobic practices after a taxi driver reported him to government officials for taking photos of New York City during a trip.
-As a result, Kapadia was placed on a US government watch list that required him to undergo extra screening while travelling.
+As a result, Kapadia was placed on a US Government watch list that required him to undergo extra screening while travelling.
 In response to the incident, Universal Studios provided Kapadia with a letter verifying his occupation, intended for presentation to government authorities.
-Ultimately, Kapadia avoided unnecessary travel to the United States for several years.
-Kapadia described his experience: "I would get stopped and interviewed two times before I got on a plane, pulled out in a room.
-I started realising that every time I show my boarding pass, instead of a green light going off, a red light goes off, and then you have to be taken somewhere for an interview… Everyone else in the crew would go through and I’d get pulled up.
-I had to get a letter from the head of Universal to say: ‘Asif is working on this project for us."
+Kapadia subsequently avoided unnecessary travel to the US for several years.